-It is estimated that 80 percent of women in the United States will be infected with human papillomavirus, the most common sexually transmitted disease in the county, at some point in their lives.
+It is estimated that 80 percent of women in the United State will be infected with , the most common sexually transmitted disease in the county, at some point in their lives.
 Of the more than 40 strains of HPV, most lead to unsightly genital warts or benign warts found on the woman’s cervix.
 However, there are a handful of strains that can lead to cervical cancer.

 According the American Academy of Pediatrics, there are an estimated 13,000 diagnosed cases of cervical cancer each year, with approximately 4,000 ending in death.
 With routine pap smears, cervical is one of the most preventable and treatable forms of cancer.
-Although routine pap smears have allowed gynecologists to catch the cancer before it spreads too far, the end result is young women having hysterectomies (the removal of their female reproductive organs) too often--dreams of birthing their own children taken away by something that can so easily be prevented.
+Although routine pap smears have allowed gynecologists to catch the cancer before it spreads too far, the end result is young women having to have hysterectomies (the removal of their female reproductive organs) too often.
+Dreams of having their own children one day taken away by something that can so easily be prevented.

-In 2007, presidential hopeful and current Governor of Texas Rick Perry pushed to mandate the vaccine.
-His push led to a heated debate with Minnesota representative and presidential hopeful Michele Bachmann.
+In 2007, presidential hopeful and current governor of Texas Rick Perry pushed to mandate the vaccine.
+His push lead to a heated debate with Minnesota representative and presidential hopeful Michele Bachmann.
 She made claims that, not only did mandating the vaccine promote promiscuity, but also was associated with mental retardation and even death.

 I think at the heart of this debate is something very personal.
 Cancer isn’t like the other diseases that vaccines help prevent, this is cancer we’re talking about here.
 We’re talking about our daughters’ futures.
 I have friends that have lost so much of their cervixes that they are unable to have children of their own.
 A vaccine that is said to prevent cervical cancer coupled with routine pap smears could allow us to eventually stop the spread of the disease.